Aetiology and Diagnosis of Endodontic Disease

 (Application & Techniques)

 Programme outline: Microbiology of endodontic disease and its relationship with the host immune response.
 Endodontic Microbiology and biofilm development; Periapical pathology.
 Pulp reaction to caries.
 Apex location and length determination.
 Dental emergencies.
-Pain management and local anaesthesia.
 Examination, diagnosis and consent.

 DAY 1